 Another change in the distribution of abilities arises from integrating workers from two distinct ability distributions.
-Two different groups, regions, or countries may differ either in their underlying distributions of ability or in the precision of information available about the abilities of their members.
-We analyze what we believe to be a novel question: If one can estimate more accurately the ability of workers in country (group or region) A than in B, who gains, and how much, when the two countries (groups or regions) integrate into a single market?
+Two different groups, regions, or countries may differ either in their underlying distributions of ability, or in the precision of information available about the abilities of their members.
+We analyze what we believe to be a novel question: if one can estimate more accurately the ability of workers in country (group or region) A than in B, who gains, and how much, when the two countries (groups or regions) integrate into a single market?

-In sum, we offer an extensive exploration of the comparative statics of the wage distribution with respect to the distribution of ability (and also technology), thereby extending the assignment literature that is based on fixed proportions between workers and jobs.
-We then go on, in Section V, to relax the assumption of fixed proportions between workers and tasks, as described above.
-Finally, in Section VI, we briefly
+In sum, we offer an extensive exploration of the comparative statics of the wage distribution with respect to the distribution of ability (and also technology), thereby extending the assignment literature based on fixed proportions between workers and jobs.
+We then go on, in Section 5, to relax the assumption of fixed proportions between workers and tasks, as described above.
+Finally, in Section 6, we briefly discuss some limitations of our assumptions, and conclude with some reflections on what light our analysis might shed on recent decades' trends in the distribution of income.